jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---
 layout: page
-title: I'm a researcher at the Centre for the Governance of AI in Oxford.
-I try to reduce catastrophic risks from AI by improving the governance of AGI labs.
+title: Jonas Schuett is a German AI governacne researcher.
+He works at the Centre for the Governance of AI in Oxford where his research focuses on risk management, corporate governance, and regulation.
 ---

 <br>I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/).
 Within the [GovAI Policy Team](https://www.governance.ai/post/announcing-the-govai-policy-team), I lead the workstream on corporate governance.